Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 According to the Consumer Financial Protection Bureau (CFPB), debt collection is one of the most complained-about financial products or services, indicating a significant volume of interactions between debt collectors and consumers.

 With the right approach, you may be able to improve your credit score by ridding your report of this collection agency.
-I'll share what I learned from my own experience disputing Ability Recovery Services so you can determine if it's worth pursuing the removal of their account(s) from your credit history.
+I'll share what I learned from my own experience disputing Ability Recovery Service so you can determine if it's worth pursuing the removal of their account(s) from your credit history.

-What is Ability Recovery Services?
+What is Ability Recovery Service?

 Headquartered in Scranton, Pennsylvania, ARS collects consumer debt nationwide.
 ARS acts as a third-party collection agency, recovering outstanding debts for: